aureliayang/aureliayang.github.io/_pages/about.md

 * Topography-controls on spatiotemporal variations of ET age
   * Particle tracking in the North China Plain
 * Connections between groundwater and streamflow
-  * Backward partilce tracking at continental scale
+  * Backward partilce tracking in the continental USA
   * The following figure shows the convincing performance of our modeling platform.
   ![Results evaluation](/images/particle_tracking_evaluation_Page.png)